A Transportation partnership of El Mirage, Glendale, Peoria, Maricopa County

 and the Maricopa Association of Governments.

-The future 12.5 mile segment of Northern Parkway, located in northwestern Maricopa County, Arizona (Supervisory District 4-Max W. Wilson), extends between Loop 303 and US 60 (Grand Avenue).
+The future 12.5 mile segment of Northern Parkway, located in northwestern Maricopa County, Arizona (Supervisory District 4 - Clint Hickman), extends between Loop 303 and US 60 (Grand Avenue).
 The new transportation facility will be a high capacity, limited access roadway with overpasses at major intersections.
 The parkway will traverse along the current Butler Drive alignment between Loop 303 and Litchfield Road.
 North of Luke Air Force Base (LAFB), the parkway swings southeasterly to the Northern Avenue alignment at Dysart Road and continues along this alignment to US 60 (Grand Avenue) through the jurisdictions of El Mirage, Glendale, Peoria and Maricopa County.

 Key Parkway Features